Candidate Fraud Prevention | BridgeView

 Layered Security Framework

-Modern fraud prevention requires multiple detection layers working together.
+Modern fraud prevention requires multiple detection layers working together, so clients reduce risk without slowing hiring.

 Initial Screening